Find out more about The Structural Awards judging panel here

 Dr Katherine Cashell

-Associate Professor at UCL, (UK)
+Professor at UCL, (UK)

-Katherine is currently an Associate Professor in Structural Engineering in the Department of Civil, Environmental & Geomatic Engineering (CEGE) at University College London (UCL) and is also a Chartered Engineer and a Fellow of both the Institution of Structural Engineers and the Institution of Civil Engineers.
+Katherine is currently a Professor in Structural Engineering in the Department of Civil, Environmental & Geomatic Engineering (CEGE) at University College London (UCL) and is also a Chartered Engineer and a Fellow of both the Institution of Structural Engineers and the Institution of Civil Engineers.
 Prior to joining UCL in November 2022, Katherine worked as a Reader in Structural Engineering at Brunel University London, as a Senior Structural Engineer at the Steel Construction Institute and a Senior Engineer at High Point Rendel Ltd.

 Her principal research interests lie in the area of structural testing, numerical modelling and the development of efficient design guidance for steel and composite structures.
 In particular, she has developed an expertise in the analysis of structural response during extreme loading conditions, such as a fire.
 She is also actively engaged in researching the use of novel materials such as stainless steel, high strength steel and FRP’s in building and infrastructural applications.